AerisCloud/ansible-disk/README.md

 * `mount` is the directory where the new disk should be mounted.
 * `user` sets owner of the mount directory (default: `root`).
 * `group` sets group of the mount directory (default: `root`).
+* `disable_periodic_fsck` deactivates the periodic ext3/4 filesystem check for the new disk.

 You can add:
 * `disk_package_use` is the required package manager module to use (yum, apt, etc).
 The default 'auto' will use existing facts or try to autodetect it.